Empirical Analysis of the Model-Free Valuation Approach: Hedging Gaps, Conservatism, and Trading Opportunities: Conclusion

 \section{Conclusion}

-In our study we have investigated the quality of model-independent super-hedging (and sub-hedging) strategies using data of liquidly traded options of constituents of the S\&{P}~500 index.
+In our study we have investigated the quality of model-independent super-hedging (and sub-hedging) strategies using data of liquidly traded options of constituents of the S\&P~500 index.
 Our study reveals that model-free pricing and hedging approaches lead, compared with model-based hedges based on Black–Scholes, local volatility or Heston models, (see Section~\ref{sec:model_based}) to competitive hedging results even though, by construction as worst-case approaches they are known to be conservative.

-Our quantification of the distribution of hedging gaps of model-free hedging strategies based on real data of the S\&{P}~500 index across moneyness and different maturities shows that these model-free hedges often lead to payoffs closely aligned with actual realized payoffs of the underlying derivatives.
-Building on these findings, we present in Section~\ref{sec:tradingstrat} a novel highly profitable low risk trading strategy that exploits the empirical tightness of model-free bounds by trading in the model-free hedging whenever the market price is close enough to the theoretical price.
+Our quantification of the distribution of hedging gaps of model-free hedging strategies based on real data of the S\&P~500 index across moneyness and different maturities shows that these model-free hedges often lead to payoffs closely aligned with actual realized payoffs of the underlying derivatives.
+Building on these findings, we present in Section~\ref{sec:tradingstrat} a novel highly profitable low-risk trading strategy that exploits the empirical tightness of model-free bounds by trading in the model-free hedging whenever the market price is close enough to the theoretical price.

 Our findings indicate that model-free methods, traditionally viewed as overly conservative, can in fact yield efficient and statistically robust trading strategies given the underlying option data is sufficiently liquid and hence informative enough.
-This finding opens door to broader practical adaption of robust approaches in the finance industry.
+This finding opens the door to broader practical adoption of robust approaches in the finance industry.

 { The approach presented in this paper can be easily extended to other financial instruments such as options on variance or volatility indices, e.g., VIX options or variance swap options.
 They provide a natural and promising setting for further market-based empirical tests of our framework, in particular, since these instruments are actively traded and therefore allow one to assess the performance of model-free hedging strategies using directly observed market prices rather than synthetically constructed ones.

 To implement the strategy, the static component of the hedging strategy can be calibrated to observed option prices on volatility indices or variance swaps, while the dynamic component can be formulated with respect to the corresponding futures or index levels.
 This illustrates that our approach is not confined to synthetic examples but extends naturally to realistic market environments with liquidly traded derivatives.
 This setting therefore provides a natural bridge between robust, model-free hedging theory and empirically observable volatility markets.}